 Additional outside assistance could help suppress the air defenses.
-Conventional and cyberweapons in the current U.S. inventory-for example, Tomahawk IV cruise missiles fired from specially outfitted Trident submarines, from Aegis destroyers stationed in the Baltic and Black Seas, or from Virginia-class attack submarines could be employed.
-With a range of 1,000 miles and an accuracy of 10 meters, these precision-guided, low-flying cruise missiles have the ability to evade or destroy air defenses deep in enemy territory.
+Conventional and cyberweapons in the current U.S. inventory-for example, Tomahawk IV cruise missiles fired from specially outfitted Trident submarines, from Aegis destroyers stationed in the Baltic and Black Seas, or from Virginia-class attack submarines could be employed.145 With a range of 1,000 miles and an accuracy of 10 meters, these precision-guided, low-flying cruise missiles have the ability to

+145 Under current U.S. nuclear force structure, four Trident submarines are deployed, each capable of firing 156 Tomahawks. evade or destroy air defenses deep in enemy territory.
 The United States deploys more than 5,000 conventional cruise missiles that could lay down a heavy barrage.
 They could even reach Moscow to suppress C3 systems as well as air defenses.
 In fact, this particular conventional weapon system alone could destroy a significant fraction of the "soft" vulnerable targets in the current or future U.S. war plans.
 Cyberwarfare also could be quite effective against air-defense radars and C3 networks used in defensive operations.